Faraday wave: Application

-Assembly of microscale beads on Faraday waves.
+Assembly of microscale materials on Faraday waves.

 Faraday waves are used as a liquid-based template for directed assembly of microscale materials including soft matter, rigid bodies, biological entities (e.g., individual cells, cell spheroids and cell-seeded microcarrier beads).
 Unlike solid-based template, this liquid-based template can be dynamically changed by tuning vibrational frequency and acceleration and generate diverse sets of symmetrical and periodic patterns.

 This phenomenon is also used by alligators to call mates.
 They vibrate their lungs at low frequencies slightly below the surface, causing their spikes to move and induce surface waves.
 These surface waves are basically Faraday waves and one can observe the splashing effect characteristic of certain resonances.

 This effect can also be used for mixing two liquids acoustically.
 Faraday waves form on the interface between the two liquids, which increases the surface area between the two, rapidly and thoroughly mixing the liquids.